Advertiser Disclosure

 Four Seasons Hotel Las Vegas.
 Image Credit: Four Seasons

-There is a wide selection of hotels, from 2 to 5 stars, near LAS that are also close to the Las Vegas strip.
-There are hotels to suit every budget and preference, and many offer a courtesy shuttle service to/from the airport.
+A wide selection of hotels, rated from 2 to 5 stars, is available near LAS and the Las Vegas Strip.
+There are hotels to suit every budget and preference, and some offer a courtesy shuttle to and from the airport.

 Airport Hotels — Sorted by Distance